ffund/run-my-experiment-on-geni-blog/2016-02-24-two-queues-or-not-two-queues-the-benefit-of-statistical-multiplexing.md

 ### Reserve resources

 Use [this RSpec](https://nyu.box.com/shared/static/zn9ij1eq12rqupwq19u715t5odqu5eog.xml) to reserve the two-queue topology.
 (In the GENI Portal, in your slice, click "Add Resources", then "Choose RSpec" from file.
-After loading the RSpec, bind it to a *different* InstaGENI site):
+After loading the RSpec, bind it to an InstaGENI site):

 ![](/blog/content/images/2016/02/two-queues.png)